 | |

-Today, we’re sharing how to white wash terracotta pots with chalk paint.
+We’re sharing how to whitewash terracotta pots with chalk paint today.

 While I won’t be planting anything new outside for a few months, I’m always on the hunt for plants that will thrive indoors.

-I’ve seen terracotta pots that have been given a white wash with milk paint, some that have strictly used white wax and even some other weathering techniques that use buttermilk.
+I’ve seen terracotta pots that have been whitewashed with milk paint, white wax, buttermilk and limestone.

-Here’s a look at how you can give your terracotta pots and “aged” appearance with chalk paint.
-Bonus, you can personalize them too…
+Here’s a look at how you can give your terracotta pots an aged patina with chalk paint.

 • Terracotta Pots (size of your choice)